FanyaOff/LazyShuffle/README.md

    - For the **Slim** model: `skinname_slim.png`

 3. **Apply Changes**:
-   After completing the above steps, press the **Continue** button to apply the changes!
+   After completing the above steps, press the **Update List** button to apply the changes!

 ---